FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 ## The NavMenu

 The mavigation is a component in the `Shared` folder and provides the navigation.
-This is the first thing we are going to change as we will have a simple [Bootstrap starter template](https://getbootstrap.com/docs/4.5/examples/starter-template/).
+This is the first thing we are going to change as we will have a [Bootstrap starter template](https://getbootstrap.com/docs/4.5/examples/starter-template/).
 So we will change the content of this file to this.

 ```html
 <nav class="navbar navbar-expand-md navbar-dark bg-dark fixed-top">